oh-my-post

 oh-my-posh init pwsh | Invoke-Expression

-Finally, we make the changes in the profile effective by executing the following command,
+Finally, we make the changes to the profile effective by executing the following command,

 . $PROFILE

-Next, we have to select one of the available Themes.
-For that, first we run the following command to list all the Themes,
+Next we have to select one of the available Themes.
+For that, first we execute the following command to list all the Themes,

 Get-PoshThemes